 Bio

-American artist Sandra Van Blair is a self-taught painter working out of her home studio in Sonoma County, California.
+American artist Sandra Van Blair (B.1971) is a self-taught painter working out of her home studio in Sonoma County, California.

 When she's not making art, Sandra enjoys spending time with her husband and two teenagers, visiting art museums, and heartily watching the bird drama unfold in her yard.